Time, Norway: Coat of arms

 The coat of arms was granted on 23 December 1977.
-It shows a white or light gray northern lapwing (Vanellus vanellus) on a red background.
+The blazon is "Gules, a lapwing rising argent" (På raud botn ei sølv vipe med utslegne vengjer).
+This means the arms have a red field (background) and the charge is a northern lapwing (Vanellus vanellus).
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This bird (known as a vipe in Norwegian) was chosen as a symbol for the municipality as it is a typical bird for the area.
 It is shown with wings upwards to symbolize optimism.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has three parishes (sokn) within the municipality of Time.
 It is part of the Jæren prosti (deanery) in the Diocese of Stavanger.

 Geography

 Time is located in the district of Jæren which is mostly flat and agricultural.
 The river Figgjoelva marks the northern border of Time with the municipality of Sandnes.
 The large lake Frøylandsvatnet forms part of the border with the neighboring municipality of Klepp.
 The landlocked municipality also includes part of the "Høg-Jæren" ("high-Jæren") area which is not flat like the rest of the district.
 Høg-Jæren is more hilly, rugged, and less densely populated.